Telegram

 await telegram.api.setWebhook("webhook-url");

-You can also set the webhook by doing a request to this url with your bot token and your webhook URL:
+You can also set the webhook by doing a request to this URL with your bot token and your webhook URL:

 https://api.telegram.org/bot<your-bot-token>/setWebhook?url=https://cloud.yepcode.io/api/<your-team-name>/webhooks/<processId>